 The final par 3 on the course is named ‘Redbud’ and requires either a short or medium iron depending on the wind.
 The stream that ran across the front of the green has now been transformed into a pond.
 The flowering tree known as ‘Redbud’ can grow up to 30 feet high and can be spotted to the left of the pond and behind the tee.
 Stretching at 170 yards it is by no means an easy hole and many players can struggle to make their par if on the wrong side of the green.
 Tiger famously chipped in on this hole back in 2005 and helped him on his way to victory, beating Chris DiMarco in a playoff.

 Known as ‘Nandina’ this par 4 stretching at 440 yards is no easy hole, even though most players do have a mid-iron into the green.
 The shrub can be seen on the hole near the records fountain and is also very close to the members’ tee.
 The shrub grows around 6-8 feet high.
 The hole has had one change since 1934 and that’s the original tee being moved back 10-15 yards in 2006.
 The hole is a good-luck symbol in Japan.

 Hole 18 – Holly

-The 18th at Augusta is one of the best closing holes in golf, stretching at 465 yards this Par 4 is certainly not to be messed with.
-Bunkers that were constructed in 1967 are right in the landing area if you opt for driver, if your feeling brave wish to take them on then a fade is needed.
+The 18th at Augusta is one of the best closing holes in golf, stretching at 465 yards this par 4 is certainly not to be messed with.
+Bunkers that were constructed in 1967 are right in the landing area if you opt for driver.
 The hole known as ‘Holly’ has been increase from 420 yards to the now total of 465, this was down to the tee being moved back around 55-60 yards.
 The Holly can be spotted on the right of the 18th tee and also both sides of the fairway.